LinkedIn B2B Lead Generation Pipeline for Founders: The Strategic Guide to Successful Sales Building

 Constantly monitor results – many B2B teams have less of a lead problem and more of a structural pipeline problem in sales, which is also reflected in their B2B leads via Google and performance channels

-The pipeline must remain flexible
+Pipeline must remain flexible

 React quickly to changes

-Strategic implementation and scaling
+Strategic Implementation and Scaling

-Step 1 (Day 0-30): Profile optimization and content planning
+Step 1 (Day 0-30): Profile Optimization and Content Planning

-Step 3 (Day 61-90): Conversion tracking and pipeline qualification
+Step 3 (Day 61-90): Conversion Tracking and Pipeline Qualification

-Step 4 (from Day 90): Scaling and automation
+Step 4 (From Day 90): Scaling and Automation

 Criterion | Google Ads | SEO | Email Marketing | |